6 Ethical + Sustainable White Sneakers So You Can Ditch The Nikes

 Filippa K – KATE LOW SNEAKER

-Filippa K has been around since the early 90’s and has become known for their luxe, functional and feminine style.
+Filippa K has been around since the early 90s and has become known for its luxe, functional and feminine style.

-Their products go through thorough sustainable life-cycle assessments, where every phase of the garments’ life cycle, from raw material to afterlife is created and adjusted with minimal environmental impact in mind.
+Their products undergo thorough sustainable life-cycle assessments, in which every phase of the garments’ life cycle, from raw materials to end of life, is designed and optimised with minimal environmental impact in mind.

-The Kate Low is a classic sneaker style has a clean and contemporary design with a thick white sole and waxed cotton laces.
+The Kate Low is a classic sneaker style with a clean and contemporary design, with a thick white sole and waxed cotton laces.
 I’m seeing these as perfect for pairing with a cotton print dress or your favourite roll hem jeans.

 ethical white sneakers